 Medicare Advantage Facebook Lead Subsidy Chart

 |$10.00 per lead||10% to 15%|

 The next year-round sales opportunity Medicare Advantage agents can explore is the Turning 65 Market (T65 Market for short).

 Here’s how the T65 market works…

 As folks age 64 begin exploring Medicare plan options within six months of turning 65, they start to solidify their decisions on which Medicare plan they’ll get.

 A great reason to target T65 is that our prospects are forced to make a decision on which Medicare plan they choose before turning 65.

 Plus, most are aware that Original Medicare has significant gaps in coverage, encouraging them to opt for a plan to help mitigate those coverage gaps.

 A Crowded Market

-While the T65 market is great to target, I feel the competition is a bit more stiff than other markets like the Special Election Period eligible market mentioned earlier.
+While the T65 market is great to target, I feel the competition is a bit more stiff compared to other markets like the Special Election Period.

 Out of the different markets, selling Medicare Advantage during the Annual Enrollment Period (AEP) is the most popular for agents to work.